 - The list of newly opened tickets etc.

-This part also contains recommendations as for the results of the check of tickets on the basis of quality metrics.
+This part also contains recommendations as for the results of the check of tickets on the basis of quality product metrics in software testing.

 Such metrics as “Closed/All Bugs” (if the data coefficient is close to “1”, we can say about the improvement of the product state), “Bugs by Severity”, and “Bugs by Priority” point to the level of product approximation to the achievement of quality criteria by bugs and its dynamics.

 Such metrics as “Reopened/Closed Bugs” and “Not_a_bug/New Bugs” aim at tracking the work of separate participants of developing and testing groups.
 The “Reopened/Closed Bugs” metric lets you to evaluate the work of developers: to see how often they admit the appearance of bugs that were fixed earlier; the “Not_a_bug/New Bugs” metric aims at evaluating the work of testers: to see how often they make mistakes in bug description.